 The best substitutes for Shaoxing Wine / Chinese Cooking Wine are as follows:

 Dry sherry – that’s right, just every day cheap and cheerful dry sherry;

-Cooking Sake / Japanese Rice Wine – this is a bit lighter in flavour than Chinese cooking wine, but is an acceptable substitute.
+Cooking Sake / Japanese Rice Wine – this is a bit lighter in flavour than Chinese cooking wine, but is an acceptable substitute and the best substitute.

-These work well because they are alcoholic, like Chinese cooking wine, so they bring a similar depth and complexity to sauces.
+These wines bring a similar depth and complexity to sauces.

 Caveat: I understand that there are some people who can’t get or can’t consume alcohol, whether for health or religious reasons.
-But because Chinese cooking wine is such a key ingredient in Chinese sauces, I cannot promise the same recipe outcome if it is made without using an alcoholic substitute.
+But because Chinese cooking wine is such a key ingredient in Chinese sauces that cannot really be approximated by anything else, I cannot promise the same recipe outcome if it is made without using a wine.